How to test a car battery

 You can also perform basic battery checks at home without specialist equipment.
-Our guide tells you how you can check your car’s battery to help prevent it failing at the worst possible moment.
+Our guide tells you how you can check your car’s battery to help prevent it failing.

 When to check your car battery

 It’s an unfortunate fact that many drivers barely ever look under their bonnets, let alone check their battery.
 There’s no specific rule as to how often you should check the condition of your car’s battery, but it’s advisable that you give yourself the peace of mind that your battery is in good condition by performing regular checks.

 If you ever notice that your car isn’t starting as quickly or easily as it once did, this may be a pointer that the battery isn’t performing as it should be.
 At this point, it’s vital that you check its condition, before it’s too late and your car fails to start altogether.

 Several outside factors influence the performance of a car battery, one of which is the time of year.
 Any battery will perform at its best in warm weather – cold winter months can see them struggling to provide as much power as they can in the summer.

 What does my car battery do?

 The most important task your car battery performs is starting the engine.
 Once the engine is started it then plays a vital role in ensuring that all the electrical functions in your car operate reliably.

 The battery sits at the very centre of your car’s electrical system - although it is typically located under the bonnet, some car models house it under the front seats or in the boot.
 Modern car batteries are usually reliable and virtually maintenance-free, regular checks are a good idea to prevent finding it to be flat when you least expect it.

 What do I do if my car doesn’t unlock?